MatheusRich/matheusrich.github.io/_drafts/spaces.md

 > _--- Wikipedia_

 The critical thing in this definition is "dealing with a particular point or idea".
-Structuring our code with logical blocks means we group related things and **visually separate** them from the others.
+Structuring our code with paragraphs (i.e., logical blocks) means we group related things and **visually separate** them from the others.
 A simple new line makes a huge difference in readability.
 Let's look at some examples to clarify this idea.

 ### Separate test phases